-This transmission mode is called Double Wire in the professional studio world, and is also known as S/MUX (abbreviation for Sample Multiplexing) in connection with the multichannel ADAT format.
-The AES3 specification uses the uncommon term Single channel double sampling frequency mode.
+This transmission mode is called Double Wire in the professional studio world, and is also known as S/MUX in connection with the ADAT format.

 Not before February 1998, Crystal shipped the first 'single wire' receiver/transmitters that could also work with double sample rate.
 It was then possible to transmit two channels of 96 kHz data via one AES/EBU port.